totallyANT/Heimdall-MVP/README.md

-# Heimdall — AI-Powered Residential Security Platform
+This README was made by AI.

 This project is an MVP (Minimum Viable Product) built during an internship at **AIMLABS**.
 It was developed as a proof-of-concept, this is a fork of the initial repository and does not contain any extra changes except for the addition of this README.

 ## What is Heimdall?

+# Heimdall — AI-Powered Residential Security Platform

 Heimdall is a residential/gated-community security management system.
 It combines: